Article

 - If so, are those risks acceptable?
 Tolerable?
 Unavoidable?
 Mitigable?

 Asking these questions is important because many consumers do not distinguish between a brand and its suppliers.
-So, for example, if you discover that a company’s third-tier supplier is using child labor or somehow violating U.S. sanctions, the negative publicity can do considerable damage to your brand.
+So, for example, if you discover that a company’s third-tier supplier is using child labor or somehow violating U.S. sanctions, the negative publicity can do considerable damage to your brand, not to mention exposing your company to potential violations resulting in fines and penalties.

 Develop a comprehensive supply chain risk assessment program